-The fourth meeting of the Project Steering Committee (PSC) was held in January 2019 in La Reunion with support from the SIOFA Secretariat, and was chaired by Darius Campbell from NEAFC.
-The PSC reviewed the Project's ongoing activities, the 2019 workplan, the Project's closure requirements (operational closure in August 2019) and preparations for the Project's next phase.
+The fourth meeting of the Project Steering Committee (PSC) was held in January 2019, and chaired by Darius Campbell from NEAFC.
+The PSC reviewed the project's progress, preparations for the project's closure and options for a second phase to the project.
+The project will close in December 2019.